-As many university-level courses move to remote learning in Spring 2020 in response to institutional closures for the covid-19 outbreak, teachers and facilitators may be interested in using digital resources available from the Leventhal Map & Education Center for online instruction.
-Course topics which may relate to our collections strengths include historical geography, environmental history, urban history, the history of science, American studies, local and regional history of Boston and New England, GIS and geospatial techniques, critical cartography, and other related themes.
+Course topics which may relate to our collections strengths include historical geography, environmental history, urban history and urban studies, the history of science, American studies, local and regional history of Boston and New England, GIS and geospatial techniques, critical cartography, digital humanities, and other related themes.

 - The Map Center Digital Collections portal is a subset of the Digital Commonwealth platform, which contains hundreds of thousands of digitized objects from Massachusetts institutions, including the Boston Public Library’s Special Collections.

 - A collection of 336 bound atlases in various languages is digitized and available at the Internet Archive.

 - Our Tools for Teachers portal features slideshow map sets and lesson plans.
-Most of these have been designed for K–12 education, but some material may be suitable for reuse in university-level courses.
+Most of these have been designed for K–12 education, but some material is suitable for reuse in university-level courses.

 - Pull lists for previous university-level classroom tours of the Rare Maps Reading Room are available on request.